metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 ***

 **Los Angeles covers if**
-Davis Mills the Houston offense sputters and crashes yet again in hilarious fashion.
+Davis Mills and the Houston offense sputters and crashes yet again in hilarious fashion.

 **Houston covers if**
 the Texans sacrifice enough virgins to convince the gods to bless them with a couple touchdowns.
 Minutely possible should a bunch of Ram players be battling hangovers on game day